 - Something in your gut tells you that your pet's behavior is outside the norm of a happy, healthy dog or cat.

 If you are uncertain whether or not our services are right for your pet, please email us.

 VETERINARY BEHAVIOR CONSULTATIONS AND FEES

-- STEP ONE: A Veterinary Behavior Consultation This comprehensive consultation will be scheduled with Dr. Jokela and will last approximately 1.5 to 2 hours.
+- VISIT ONE: Initial Veterinary Behavior Consultation This comprehensive consultation will be scheduled with Dr. Jokela and will last approximately 1.5 to 2 hours.
 It will include the following:

 - A review of your pet's medical and behavioral history.
 This includes information from:

 - A review of your pet's medical records from your primary care veterinarian.